pyvista/pyvista/doc/api/core/point-grids.rst

                      rng=[-d.max(), d.max()])
     plotter.add_axes()
     plotter.camera_position = cpos
     plotter.show()

 You can animate the motion of the beam by updating the positions and scalars of the grid copied to the plotting object.
-First you have to set up the plotting object:

 .. pyvista-plot::